Guns at Batasi: Writing

-The novel was originally published in 1962.
-It was adapted as a screenplay by Robert Holles, from an original adaptation credited to Leo Marks, Marshall Pugh, and C. M. Pennington-Richards.
+The novel The Siege at Battersea by Robert Holles was originally published in 1962.
+It was adapted as a screenplay by a son of a sergeant major and former boy soldier, later army sergeant Holles.
+An original adaptation was credited to Leo Marks, Marshall Pugh, and additional material by C. M. Pennington-Richards.

 Pre-production

 The film was originally to be made by Roy and John Boulting, who wanted to make a return to drama after a series of comedies.
 "We think the time is ripe for us to return to the serious subject", said Roy Boulting.

 Roy Boulting said he intended to start filming in August 1963 at Shepperton Studios with four weeks location filming in West Africa.
 The budget of $1 million was to be provided by Bryanston Films and British Lion.
 However the film would eventually instead be made by John Guillermin and 20th Century Fox.

 Filming

-The film, which was made in CinemaScope, was made entirely at Pinewood Studios between February and April, 1964 although it was set in tropical Africa (it was made at the same time as Goldfinger).
+The film, which was shot in CinemaScope, was made entirely at Pinewood Studios between February and April 1964 although it was set in tropical Africa (it was made at the same time as Goldfinger).
 The exterior night scenes were filmed on a sound stage and the opening scenes were shot on Salisbury Plain.
+Cinematographer Douglas Slocombe was used for this film.

 Britt Ekland was originally cast as Karen Eriksson but pulled out three weeks into production.
-The Swedish actress had just married Peter Sellers who apparently was so paranoid about her having an affair with Leyton he secretly asked his old acting friends, David Lodge and Graham Stark who were co-starring in the picture, to spy on his new wife.
+The Swedish actress had just married Peter Sellers, who apparently was so paranoid about her having an affair with John Leyton, that he secretly asked his old acting friends, David Lodge and Graham Stark who were co-starring in the picture, to spy on his new wife.
 After being quizzed nightly on the telephone by Sellers about her scenes and who she was with, Ekland left the shoot to join Sellers in Los Angeles.
 Ekland has said that Sellers insisted that she leave the set, come to Los Angeles, then claim that an illness prevented her from returning.
-Her role was quickly recast and completed by Farrow.
+Her role was quickly recast and completed by Mia Farrow.
 In response 20th Century Fox sued Ekland for $1.5 million; Sellers counter-sued for $4 million claiming the Fox suit caused him "mental distress and injury to his health".

-Heavy drinker and three-packets-a-day smoker Jack Hawkins' voice is audibly fraying: it was almost the last film he made before surgery for throat cancer removed his vocal cords and left him with little more than a whisper.

-Fresh off years at Ealing Studios, cinematographer Douglas Slocombe photographed the film.